GiacomoCau/Wat/README.md

 Here the [language reference](https://htmlpreview.github.io?https://github.com/GiacomoCau/Wat/blob/main/reference/reference.html)

 These are the differences compared to the original Wat/LispX
-* LispX was converted from lisp-2 to lisp-1
+* LispX was converted from lisp-3 (value,function,class) to lisp-1
 * LispX's `#nil` has been converted to `#null`
 * `#null` and `()` are the same value and implemented with java `null`
 * Lispx `#void` has been converted to `#inert`